Scheduled Indiana MUFON State meetings and symposiums:

 NASA's Mars Science Laboratory, named Curiosity pioneered precision landing technology and sky-crane touchdown inside Gale Crater on Aug.
 6, 2012.
 During this nearly two-year prime mission the roving labatory will investigate if the region ever offered conditions favorable for microbial life, including the chemical ingredients for life.

 Asteroid Belts at Just the Right Place: Life-bearing planets may be rare if they are dependent on the presence of a just right asteroid belt.
 The location of an asteroid belt, shaped by the evolution of a star's planet-forming disk and the gravitational influence of a nearby giant Jupiter-like planet, may determine whether complex life will evolve on an inner Earth-like planet.
 Kepler Mission: Designed to search our region of the Milky Way galaxy to discover Earth-size planets in or near star habitable zones and determine how many stars in our galaxy have such planets.
-WMAP Resolves the Universe: Seven year analyses on high-resolution map of microwave baclground emitted only 380,000 years after the Big Bang event.
+WMAP Resolving the Universe: Nine year analyses on high-resolution map of microwave baclground emitted only 380,000 years after the Big Bang event.
+This work is now carried on by the ESA Planck.
 Universe May Be Just the Right Size: Scientist believe our Sun is a third generation star in a universe that appears to be just the right size.
 What is required for human life places requirements on the universe to form stars in a sequence leading to the types and abundances we witness today.

 Narrowing the Mysteries of Dark Matter and Dark Energy